bluecraank/open-signage/README.md

 - Build container with ```sudo docker compose up```
 - Exposed port is 8080

+## Install with portainer
+- Tell me how to set the LDAP env variables

 ## Install native
 ### Requirements
 - php8.2